himalaya0035/chrome-extension-boilerplate-react-vite-typescript/README.md

 ![Tailwind CSS](https://img.shields.io/badge/tailwindcss-3.x-blue)
 ![Vite](https://img.shields.io/badge/vite-4.x-blue)

-This repository aims to provide an easy-to-use foundation for developing Chrome extensions using modern web technologies, including React for building the user interface, TypeScript for type-safe development, Tailwind CSS for effortless styling, and Vite as the module bundler for speedy development.
+This repository aims to provide an easy-to-use and minimilastic foundation for developing Chrome extensions using modern web technologies, including React for building the user interface, TypeScript for type-safe development, Tailwind CSS for effortless styling, and Vite as the module bundler for speedy development.

+The focus is on providing a minimalistic and straightforward boilerplate for fast Chrome extension development, without unnecessary complexities.

+## About

+As a developer, I struggled to find a comprehensive and straightforward resource to kickstart building Chrome extensions with React, Vite, and TypeScript.
+To bridge this gap, I decided to build it on my own.
+This project is born out of the frustration I faced and my desire to make the development process easier for fellow developers.

+ Explore this minimalistic boilerplate that includes the necessary tools for Chrome extension development while keeping things simple and approachable.

 ## Features